hyperledger/besu-docs/docs/public-networks/concepts/parallel-transaction-execution.md

 </p>

-Besu first determines if a transaction has been "finalized," or completed by the background parallel
+Besu first determines if a transaction has been completed by the background parallel execution:
-execution:

-- **Finalized:** If the transaction is finalized, Besu examines whether there are any conflicts with previously executed transactions.
+- **Completed:** If the transaction is completed, Besu examines whether there are any conflicts with previously executed transactions.
   - **No conflict:** If no conflict is detected, Besu directly applies the state modifications generated in the background to the block, avoiding re-execution.
   - **Conflict detected:** If a conflict is detected, Besu replays the transaction, using a cache of background reads to improve efficiency.
-- **Not finalized:** If the transaction is not finalized, Besu executes it sequentially within the block to ensure its completion, independent of the background execution.
+- **Not completed:** If the transaction is not completed, Besu executes it sequentially within the block to ensure its completion, independent of the background execution.

 ### Conflict detection strategy